erinmaus/Discworld/README.md

 # Discworld: A goal planner, route finder, and game relation database
-Discworld is composed of two components: **Twoflower** and **Mapp**.
+Discworld is composed of two core components: **Twoflower** and **Mapp**.

-**Twoflower** is the core component: it exposes a generic game relation database and implements a goal planner (using a depth-first search) and route finder (using A\*).
-The game relation database could be used to map relationships, such as the XP rewarded for an action, the resources required to make an item, and so on.
-You're really limited only be how well you can model these relationships in a graph.
+**Twoflower** is the core component: it exposes a generic game relation database (GameDB) and implements a goal planner (using a depth-first search) and route finder (using A\*).
+The GameDB could be used to map relationships, such as the XP rewarded for an action, the resources required to make an item, and so on.
+You're really limited only by how well you can model these relationships in a graph.

-**Mapp** is an extension of **Twoflower** modeling IttleScape, a WIP game inspired by *RuneScape* by Jagex.
+**Mapp** is an extension of **Twoflower** modeling *IttleScape*, a WIP game inspired by *RuneScape* by Jagex.
+Only high-level things like shops are exposed currently.

+**Glooper** is a C wrapper over **Twoflower** and **Mapp**.
+(There's a pun
+there: glooper, glue-per, glue--Glooper glues Twoflower via FFI.
+Ok.)

+A future C# tool will allow editing of the GameDB.
+It will use **Glooper** to call **Twoflower**.
+There may be functionality explicitly for *IttleScape*, but it will work with any GameDB.

 Currently, **Twoflower** and **Mapp** are under heavy refactoring from being used in a failed proof-of-concept called *AUTONOMAUS*.